HichemBenChaaben/dashboard-vite-typescript-react-rq/README.md

-# Responsive Dashboard with data and filters
+# Responsive dashboard with data display and hotkeys filtering

 this project is a dashboard application using the following tech stack;
 to run the project